ioccc-src/winner/1991/ant/README.md

 ### Alternate use:

-For the deobfuscated versions, use `ant.alt2` and `ant.alt2-c89` as you would `ant` above; for the other one, `ant.alt`, use it as you would `ant` above but with the changes in the input keys described above.
+For the unobfuscated version, use `ant.alt` as you would `ant` above; for the other one, use `ant.alt2` as you would `ant` above but with the changes in the input keys described above.
 See the author's remarks for the remaining commands.

 ## Judges' remarks: